mlecicki/Scalable_Demand_Forecasting_And_Safety_Stocks_Modelling/Scalable_Demand_Forecasting.md

 We’ll create 5 metrics following same steps (described through comments):<br/>

-1.  tracking signal - arithmetic sum of errors divided by mean absolute deviation (error); this is approach described in APICS CPIM;
-    acceptable value depends on decision-makers.
+1.  tracking signal - sum of errors divided by mean absolute deviation (error); this is approach described in APICS CPIM; acceptable value depends on decision-makers.

 ``` r
 # first step is to create vector version of function